Darrin Baines

-Darrin Lloyd Baines is a British health economist and academic.
-His work focuses on health economics, health systems, and pharmacy practice.
-He has held professorial posts in the United Kingdom and has led international knowledge-exchange networks in health economics, including at Cairo University.
+Darrin Lloyd Baines is a British health economist and academic whose work focuses on health economics, health systems, and pharmacy practice.
+His research includes topics such as prescribing policy, pharmacoeconomics, and evaluation of health services.

+Baines has held professorial appointments in the United Kingdom, including at Coventry University.

+He has participated in UK–China and UK–Egypt partnerships supported by universities and the British Council, including collaborative programmes involving Cairo University.

-Baines has also worked extensively with David Prior, Baron Prior of Brampton, the former chairman of NHS England, on NHS healthcare policies.
+Baines has also worked with David Prior, Baron Prior of Brampton, the former chairman of NHS England.

 Education

-Baines received an MSc in Health Economics from the University of York (1993) and a PhD in health economics from the University of Nottingham (1996), where he researched drivers of prescribing behaviour in general practice.
-He later completed postgraduate study in health care ethics at the University of Birmingham.
+Baines received an MSc in Health Economics from the University of York in 1993 and a PhD in health economics from the University of Nottingham in 1996, where his doctoral research examined drivers of prescribing behaviour in general practice.

+He later undertook postgraduate study in health care ethics at the University of Birmingham.

 Career

-Baines has held various professorial appointments in health economics, including as Professor of Health Economics at Coventry University from 2014 to 2017, and as Professor of Health Economics Bournemouth University from 2017 to 2021.
+Baines has held various professorial appointments in health economics, including as Professor of Health Economics at Coventry University from 2014 to 2017, and as Professor of Health Economics at Bournemouth University from 2017 to 2021.

 He has also served as a visiting professor at the University of Lincoln.
-In 2014, he was appointed Professor of Health Economics at Coventry University, having previously served as Associate Professor in Health Economics at the University of Nottingham.
-From 2023 to 2024, Baines was Interim Head of Health Economics at Clarivate.
+In 2014, he was appointed Professor of Health Economics at Coventry University, following service as Associate Professor in Health Economics at the University of Nottingham.

+From 2023 to 2024, Baines was Head of Health Economics at Clarivate, where he worked on applications of artificial intelligence and data science in health-technology assessment.

-His areas of work include economic evaluation, modelling and the reform of health systems, with a particular interest in technology-enabled pharmacy.
-He has also worked in consultancy and within the National Health Service (NHS) in economist and advisory roles.
+His areas of work include economic evaluation, modelling, and the reform of health systems, with a particular interest in technology-enabled pharmacy.
+He has also worked in consultancy and within the National Health Service (NHS) in economist and advisory roles, including engagement with UK health-policy institutions such as the Office of Health Economics.

+International collaborations

-Baines has led international knowledge-exchange networks in health economics operating in China and Egypt.
-He also sits on the editorial boards of the Future Journal of Pharmaceutical Sciences and Journal of Pharmaceutical Policy and Practice.
+Baines has led international knowledge-exchange networks in health economics in both Egypt and China.
+He helped develop a UK–Egypt pharmacoeconomics partnership, supported in part through the British Council.
+He has also been involved in the UK–China Health and Economy Partnership.

 Research

-Baines has published various peer-reviewed articles, reports, and other scholarly publications on community pharmacy, NHS productivity, health service organisation, and other related topics.
-He has also worked on topics such as misinformation during the COVID-19 pandemic.
+Baines has published various articles on NHS productivity, health service organisation, and related topics.
+He has also written on misinformation during the COVID-19 pandemic and the Brexit political campaign.

+In his early research, Baines examined GP fundholding, including analyses of selection bias, and the development and application of prescribing-cost metrics such as ASTRO-PU and ASTRO(97)-PU.

+Baines has contributed to pharmacoeconomic research in the Middle East and North Africa region, including the EQ-5D-5L valuation study in Egypt.
+He has also published on economic modelling and costing work related to the Namaste Care dementia programme, as well as an evaluation of the East Sussex Wellbeing & Employment Service.